Skip to main content

 2. Under Personal, click Position & Rates.

-3. Add the new rate.
+3. Add a new rate.

 1. Scroll down to the Rates section.